Dissertation research, writing, and defense.

 This course can be applied towards:

-Contact advisor for number of credits to enroll in.
+Contact advisor for number of credits in which to enroll.

 Thomas J. Chermack is an Assistant Professor at Colorado State University in the Organizational Performance and Change program.